oke-yomi/velocitee-blog/README.md

 # Simple Blog Application

-This is a simple blog application built using Next.js.
+Create a simple blog application built using Next.js.
 The blog has the following features:

 * The ability to create, edit, and delete blog posts.
 * The ability to view blog posts in a list or a grid.